2007 Utah Utes football team: UCLA

-UCLA Leads Series: 8 – 1 – 0

 UNLV

 Coming off of one of the biggest wins in school history, the Utes next faced UNLV.
 Utah's offense struggled the entire game turning the ball over 4 times and never scored, being shut-out for the first time since 1993.
 Like their match against Oregon State, the Ute defense was dominated by a strong Rebel running attack.
 UNLV RB Frank Summers rushed for 190-yards and 2 TDs on 29 carries leading the way to the Rebel's first win over the Utes since 1979.

-Utah Leads Series: 11 – 2 – 0

 Utah State

 Utah State gave the Utes a scare, scoring first after Brian Johnson's pass to Jereme Brooks was taken away by James Brindley for an interception.
 Brooks would later redeem himself, catching his first career touchdown pass from Johnson, tying the game at 7 at the end of the first quarter.
 The Ute defense stopped the Aggies on their next possession, forcing them to punt.
 Derek Richards took the punt and returned it for a touchdown, the first punt returned for a score since Steve Smith against California in 2000.
 Utah would not trail again as Darrell Mack racked up 132-yards rushing and a TD on 26 carries.
 This victory marked the Utes' tenth straight against their oldest rival.